slickepinne/slickepinne.github.io/_posts/2023-09-18-regular-expressions-short-series-1.md

 categories: [Regular Expressions]
 ---

-Since I am somehow passionate about regular expressions – and lots of developers out there not, I thought a "Daily Regex" series could be a great way to reduce scepticism.
+Since I am somehow passionate about regular expressions – and lots of developers out there not, I thought a "Regex Short Series" could be a great way to reduce scepticism.

 ### Facts, Facts, Facts